isc-projects/kea/doc/guide/classify.rst

 generally throws an exception, though this should not occur in a normally functioning system.

-Other issues, for example the starting position of a substring being outside of the substring or an option not existing in the packet, result in the operator returning an empty string.
+Other issues, such as the starting position of a substring being outside of the substring or an option not existing in the packet, result in the operator returning an empty string.